-4. Immediate Feedback to Employees
+4. Immediate feedback to employees

-Management’s find it easy to track employees’ progress, especially agents working with contact centers, inside sales teams, etc. It is possible because you can follow the team members’ activities in real-time.
+Management finds it easy to track employees’ progress, especially agents working with contact centers, inside sales teams, etc. It is possible because you can follow the team members’ activities in real-time.
 It helps the management to give quick feedback to the low-performing employees and help them improve.

 You can communicate from any device or gadget like laptops, tablets, mobile phones that connect to the cloud.
 Multi-device connectivity is also possible.
 For example, calling from a desktop to a fixed-line.
 It gives you mobility and allows you to stay connected.
 Your coworkers, customers, and vendors will always find you accessible.

 As mentioned earlier, this is possible because of Unified Communications’ ability to integrate devices and different media of communication.

 6. Integrating with other enterprise software applications

 Various enterprise software products, customer relationship management software, sales dialer software, contract management software, etc., can be integrated with Unified Communication.
 The data can be mutually transferred and updated on these applications.
 It becomes easier to track the workflow, updating the sales database, make quick decisions, etc.

 Consumers have become digitally savvy.
 Hence, it has compelled organizations also to up their digital game.
 With digital transformation, customers have various options to be in touch with brands.